 Instead of adopting counterproductive measures like Draft Rule 12, the DoPT and Indian Parliament should instead amend the Act and governing rules to better promote the safety and security of RTI requesters.
 Here are three potential changes—in order of likelihood of success and impact—that would serve this objective:

 - First, the DoPT should discard Draft Rule 12 and replace it with a rule that has the opposite effect: the rule should specify that appeals of RTI denials may not be withdrawn after they are filed, and furthermore, the Central Information Commission (CIC), which handles these appeals, should release requested information in the case of the death of a requestor.
-(The latter is actually consistent with the CIC’s current practice: According to a 2011 CIC resolution, if an appellant is assaulted or murdered during the court of an appeal, the Commission will “order the concerned Department(s) to publish the requested information suo motu [on their own accord] on their website.”)
+(The latter is actually consistent with the CIC’s current practice: According to a 2011 CIC resolution, if an appellant is assaulted or murdered during the course of an appeal, the Commission will “order the concerned Department(s) to publish the requested information suo motu [on their own accord] on their website.”)

 - Second, the DoPT should adopt additional RTI Rules that mandate protection, investigations, and judicial proceedings for RTI filers.
 The police and judiciary often do little to protect RTI filers, and cases are filed in fewer than half of the murders, assaults, and harassments of RTI filers.
 However, the legal system can be a beacon of hope.
 For example, in 2016 the Bombay High Court ordered the government to provide security for RTI filers who complain of harassment, and ordered the government to conduct an investigation into the murder of RTI filer Sumaira Abdulali.
 Similarly, the DoPT could adopt rules based on proposals from the Asian Centre for Human Rights, which suggest that if an RTI filer reports threats or violence, a judge should within 24-hours issue “necessary directions for physical protection of those under threats or their families.”
 The Centre also advocates a rule that threats should be investigated by a high-ranking police officer and that the trial of the accused should occur within six months.